After plunging the Roman Republic into civil war in January of 49 BC, Julius Caesar returned to Rome triumphant.

 Some historians state that the Roman Republic might have survived for longer had Caesar not been dealt such an untimely death.

 Caesar’s death also clearly indicates that the Roman Senate was never going to stand for a self-declared dictator.
 Their tolerance of such an act could have led to a trend among subsequent heirs of Caesar to declare themselves dictators as well.

 More importantly, Caesar had planned a fully fledged expansion of Rome which he intended to start with the invasion of mighty Persia.
 This plan never happened.
 Had he lived to successfully invade Persia, historians believe that he had further aspirations to go even further than the boundaries that had previously been established by the likes of Alexander the Great.

 1. Pop Culture

-Julius Caesar is arguably one of the most influential figures from ancient Rome.
+Julius Caesar is arguably one of the most influential figures of ancient Rome.
 He has been depicted in different form of art and culture time and again.
-From ancient poems and recitals to mentions in the documentations written by medieval historians, the name of Julius Caesar reoccurs throughout different points in history.
+From ancient poems and recitals to works by medieval historians, the name of Julius Caesar reoccurs throughout literary history.

-Without any doubt, the assassination of Julius Caesar on the Ides of March is one of the most notorious events in the history of ancient Rome.
-It is also an event of consequential repercussions and ramifications.
-The death of Caesar led to such huge ripples across contemporary Rome that the very base of Roman republic was shredded into pieces, only to be replaced by the new Imperial Rome.
-However ghastly the death of Caesar was, it truly opened the door for a far more stable Roman Empire and saw through the eventual flourish of Augustan era
+The death of Caesar caused such ripples across contemporary Rome that the very foundations of the Roman Republic were shaken to pieces, only to be replaced by the new imperial Rome.
+However ghastly the death of Caesar was, it truly opened the door for a far more stable Roman Empire and the eventual flourishing of the Augustan era.